 Dermatology is the science behind the pathophysiology of the skin, hair, nails and mucous membranes (such as the lining of the mouth, eyelids and genitals).
 In other words it’s the study of the normal workings of the skin and all the abnormal diseases associated with it.
 A dermatologist is concerned with the diagnosis and treatment of these diseases.

 As we can develop skin concerns at any age, dermatologists see a wide variety of patients from newborns to the elderly and in every walk of life.
-Within The London Dermatology Centre, we offer dermatology consultants who have trained further in paediatric dermatology which provides your child with the most qualified professional available.
+At The London Dermatology CentreTM, we offer a comprehensive range of specialist skin care services for all from babies to adults, including diagnosis and management of all dermatological conditions and skin diseases.
+Within The London Dermatology CentreTM, we offer dermatology consultants who have trained further in paediatric dermatology which provides your child with the most qualified professional available.
+Paediatric dermatology is the branch of dermatology that specialises in the diagnosis and treatment of skin conditions in children.

 The skin is the largest organ in the body, covering a total area of approximately 18 square feet for the average adult.
 It acts as a barrier to protect our body from the outside environment, prevent loss of water, control our temperature and fight off harmful bacteria.
 The skin often reflects the overall health of the body too and many dermatologists have instigated further diagnosis’s which the patient wouldn’t have otherwise discovered.